 Special Performance Dates:

-Join the actors for a post-show discussion, learn more about the play and enrich your theatre going experience.
+Join the actors from The Madres for a post-show discussion to learn more about the play and enrich your theatre going experience.

-*Please note there is a $3 handling fee for each ticket purchased.
+*Please note there is a $3 handling fee which is already included in the price of your ticket.
 This fee is waived for groups of 10 or more and for our Subscribers.

 Group Rates and Discounts: